As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

 65. If you’re a serious lover of coffee, Saturdays in Zagreb should not be missed.
 The weekly Spica is a time for enjoying coffee and doing some people-watching in the beautiful city center.

-66. Because of its scattered history and its geography, the Croatian language has a number of different dialects.
-This sometimes causes communications difficulties between regions.
+66. Because of its scattered history and its geography, the Croatian language has many different dialects.
+This sometimes causes communication difficulties between regions.

 67. Croatians enjoy 2715 hours of sunshine per year, eclipsing even sunny Sydney, Australia.

 68. In recognition of the fact that Croatian Duke Branimir was able to separate his country from Byzantium and form a closer relationship with Rome, Pope John VIII officially recognized the Croatian state, giving it international legitimacy for the first time.

 69. The parachute, which was theorized by Leonardo da Vinci, was actually invented and publicly demonstrated in Venice by Croatian Faust Vrancic.